“The world keeps on changing, but there is always something, somewhere, that remains the same.” – Ruskin Bond

-Tabor Cottage is a heritage home with retro decor offering panoramic view of Doon Valley.
+Tabor Cottage is a heritage home with retro decor offering a panoramic view of Doon Valley.
 It’s a cozy place to spend a few days away from the hustle and bustle.

 Doma’s Inn is in the same building as Ivy Cottage.
 This beautiful inn looks like a typical home of a Tibetan family.
 Each room is tastefully decorated and the authentic Tibetan dishes are delightful.

 Landour and its old-world charm have stood the test of time.
 It’s one of those places that remain untouched by commercialization and continue to bestow peace.
 The reason Ruskin Bond chose to live here lies in the serenity and simplicity of this hamlet.
 So, pick this guide to landour, plan your Uttarakhand vacation and leave right away!.